45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 32. Attend a Live Taping

 One of the most popular free things to do in NYC for first-timers is to attend a live taping.
-Tons of big shows, including Good Morning America, Saturday Night Life, the Daily Show, and more, offer free tickets.
+Tons of big shows, including Good Morning America, Saturday Night Live, the Daily Show, and more, offer free tickets.
 Some shows are harder than others, so it does take a little bit of planning.

 Most of the shows require you to go to 1iota to get tickets.
-SNL is based on a lottery that will reopen for 2023/2024 in August.
+SNL is based on a lottery that will reopen for 2024/2025 in August.
 Additionally, you can get more details on getting tickets, check NBC here.

-33. Visit the Green-Wood Cemetery
+33. Visit the Green-Wood Cemetery (Off the Beaten Path)

 34. Stroll Through The Battery Park